lucaboriani/tadpole/README.md

 ## Testing

-This project uses vitest for unit testing and playwright for e2e testing.
+This project uses vitest and [svelte-testing-library](https://github.com/testing-library/svelte-testing-library) for unit testing and playwright for e2e testing.

 to run unit test : `npm run test:unit`